 You can find information about all scholarships open to students in the department below.
 You can also find more information on the Scholarships page.

-Acceptance into St. John’s University (Bachelor of Fine Arts Program with a major in Graphic Design, Fine Arts, Photography, or Illustration) is a prerequisite for this scholarship.
+Please note that acceptance into St. John’s University (Bachelor of Fine Arts Program with a major in Graphic Design, Fine Arts, Photography, or Illustration) is a prerequisite for all scholarships.
 All students wishing to be considered for the program must also complete the Free Application for Federal Student Aid (FAFSA).
 Students from the state of New York, must also complete the New York State Tuition Assistance Application (TAP).

 If you have any questions or comments, or would like to schedule an appointment with one of our faculty members, please call 718-990-6250 or e-mail [email protected].